-Are you looking for a two-in-one, dual purpose kind of chicken?
+Are you looking for a two-in-one, dual purpose chicken?
 These Red Ranger Chickens might be exactly what your farm needs as they can lay eggs and provide you with good meat.

 Are these Red Ranger hybrid birds perfect for your farm?
 Read on to learn all about their kind temperament, where they came from, and how to care for these big meaty chickens to determine if these are going to be your next addition to your farm!